If I Had Known Boys Could Be Sexually Assaulted Too

-If I Had Known Boys Could Be Sexually Assaulted Too (如果早知道男生也會被性侵) is an educational film about gender equality and sexual assault produced in 2012 by the National Academy for Educational Research (國家教育研究院) of Taiwan.
+If I Had Known Boys Could Be Sexually Assaulted Too (如果早知道男生也會被性侵) is an educational film about gender equality and male-on-male rape produced in 2012 by the National Academy for Educational Research of Taiwan.
 It was based on a real-life case.
 The story follows a male high school student, A-Wei (阿瑋; played by Huang Yao-Wei, 黃耀緯), who is sexually assaulted by Jie-ge (杰哥, lit.
 'Brother Jie'; played by Wu Jia-Wei, 伍嘉緯).
 The film sparked significant online discussion, with many of its lines becoming internet memes.

 Plot

 Raised by his grandmother, teenager A-Wei (阿瑋) argues with her while playing video games on his laptop and runs away from home.
 He and his friend Bin-Bin (彬彬) go to an internet café to play Crazy Arcade.
 At the café, they catch the attention of Jie-ge (杰哥), who waits outside and approaches them.
 Pretending to be kind, Jie-ge gives them a piece of bread, claiming he "often helps runaways" and purchases food for "hungry, penniless boys", luring them to his home.
 A-Wei agrees to spend the night at Jie-ge's place with Bin-Bin.
-Jie-ge keeps his promise, buying snacks at a convenience store and stealing a pack of beer.
+Jie-ge thus brings them to a convenience store to buy them snacks, while stealing two 6-packs of beer.

 At Jie-ge's home, while Bin-Bin is passed out drunk in the living room, Jie-ge takes A-Wei to his bedroom to watch pornography and forces A-Wei to undress.
 When A-Wei refuses, Jie-ge beats, sexually assaults, and threatens him.
 Afterward, Jie-ge continues to harass A-Wei with explicit text messages, causing A-Wei severe emotional and psychological trauma, leading him to skip school for a long time.
 Later, at a park, A-Wei encounters Shu-Hui (淑惠), a life education volunteer at his school.
 Hearing her mention terms related to sexual assault triggers an emotional breakdown, catching her attention.
 Under her guidance, A-Wei opens up about his experience and follows her advice to report the incident to the police, undergo medical examination, initiate legal proceedings, and notify the school for psychological counseling.